 To be honest, even when running a Pint Sized Campaign I go and redo the campaign support lists to use the Arsenal values.
 Rich has an exasperating habit of republishing the old rulebook stats in his PSCs and not leveraging the good work done in the Arsenal, but to be honest I find it’s not the detail in the PSCs that are where the value is.
-Rich provides the general framework and historical background beautifully, but the nuts and bolts often need a bit of polishing.
+Rich provides the general framework and historical background beautifully, but the nuts and bolts sometimes need a tweak to get the campaign purring nicely.

 Even if you’re not writing campaigns or scenarios the Arsenal values make much more sense.
 One example is the AT guns available to the late war British in the rulebook.
 The rulebook has the 6pdr on List 5, with the much, much more capable 17pdr on List 6.
 Why would anyone use the 6pdr?
 In reality this was a battalion asset, and much more likely to be employed in a platoon position than the gigantic 17pdr.
 However, when you run the stats through Rich’s own CoCulator you find the 6pdr should be List 4, and the 17pdr List 7.
 That makes the decision about which one to use much more sensible.

 I guess the main vote of confidence for the Consolidated Arsenal is that I find myself linking folks to it all the time.
 People are constantly asking on the forum or Facebook group “where are the stats for X”, and the Arsenal invariably sorts them out.
 It’s a useful resource to tuck away in your toolbox.